 - If it’s Green (not blinking) continue with step 6.

-- If there is No Light on the keypad, you will need additional technical assistance.
-Here are the available Melco Technical Support options.
+- If there is No Light on the keypad, follow the steps in this support article.

 - If it’s Red, release the Emergency Stop Button:

 6. If your machine has a 34799 Main-PCB, try Network "Pairing" Feature.
 Hold in the Stop and Center buttons for 7 seconds, you should hear 5 beeps.
 Try this twice if the computer does not detect the machine the first time.
 If you do not hear 5 beeps, you will need additional technical assistance There might be an issue with one of the motors.
 Here are the available Melco Technical Support options.

 7. Power Cycle the Computer and Machine.

 8. If you have a 34799 Main-PCB, try Advanced Network "Pairing" Feature.
 If the machines are not staying in the claimed list and you are using two PCI cards for different machines, change the configuration so only one PCI card is being used.

-9. Verify the correct Compatibility Mode Settings.
+9. It's important to note that AMAYA OS v10.01.001, Melco OS, and Bravo OS should NOT be run in Compatibility Mode.
+For earlier versions of AMAYA OS software, verify the correct Compatibility Mode Settings.
 Please review the instructions in the Compatibility Mode document to verify software version compatibility and to enable that mode as well as running the software as an Administrator in Windows.
-It's important to note that AMAYA OS v10.01.001, Melco OS, and Bravo OS cannot be run in Compatibility Mode.

 10. Verify the Physical Connection with one machine plugged directly into the computer.
 While the machine is off, the Control Panel - Change Adapter Settings should show a Red X. Melco machines require a dedicated connection.
 Internet should not be connected with the same Ethernet as the machines.